yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 **Aug 8–21, 2026 · Chamonix-Mont-Blanc (夏慕尼), France**

-Two weeks in the Alps — glacier hiking, via ferrata, and cycling through the Italian Val Ferret.
+Two weeks in the Alps — hiking trip, glacier hiking, via ferrata, and cycling around Chamonix and Courmayeur.

 ---

 ## Day 1 · Aug 8 — Arrival (抵達夏慕尼)

 Chamonix sits at the end of a deep valley carved by glaciers, surrounded by granite needles and the massive bulk of Mont Blanc.
+We lived in the apartment from Happy Rental, which equiped with a samll kitchen and sofa bed, and it costed around 900 euros for 8 days.

 ---